Which of the following structures is NOT a part of the glenohumer... | Channels for Pearson+

 Multiple Choice

-Which of the following structures is NOT a part of the glenohumeral joint?
+Which of the following structures is NOT a part of the glenohumeral (shoulder) joint?

 A